dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 1 Lurie.md

 Definition: $q$ is unimodular if $q$ is nondegenerate if for all $n$, it it nondegenerate mod $n$.

-For two forms in the same genus, $q,q'$, then $q$ is unimodular iff $q'$ is, but the converse is actually true as well -- for a fixed number of variables, unimodular forms are all within the same genus.
+For two forms in the same genus, $q,q'$, then $q$ is unimodular iff $q'$ is, but the converse is actually true as well -- for a fixed number of variables, any two unimodular forms are in the same genus.